 Singers who perform duets are said to have a very good understanding of musical chemistry and instinctively know where to join voices and sing solo during performances.
 However, a recent study indicates this kind of musical understanding is not only limited to humans.
 The study was carried out in Ecuador on duetting songbirds and concluded that songbirds stay in sync by muting the neurons of the other bird as they sing a duet.

 The study team carried out a unique study of plain-tailed wrens.
-They observed both male and female birds of that species who sing duets.
+They observed both male and female birds of that species that sing duets.
 The researchers were amazed to find that these singing birds can impact brain activity in their partners.
 They saw the auditory feedback exchanged between such birds for performing duets inhibits motor circuits in the listening partner temporarily.
-This, in turn, helps link the brain of the partner bird.
+This, in turn, helps link the brain of the partner bird to help the songbirds stay in sync.

 This amazing coordination results in what can be called a telepathic performance.
 This study corroborates the concept of humans and other species using sensory cues to sing a duet.